mhmdnsr/draw-on-google-map/README.md

-# draw-on-google-map
+# draw-on-google-maps
-draw-on-google-map is a JavaScript library that enable you to draw on google maps.
+draw-on-google-maps is a JavaScript library that enable you to draw on google maps.
 You can draw (Polygons, Markers and free hand style)

 ****Warning****
 This library works only with **mouth click** due to google maps api does not not provide any touch events.